A. B. Freeman School of Business

 Newcomb-Tulane College Rules: Students who wish to receive transfer credit for college courses taken prior to enrolling in Tulane University are subject to the transfer credit rules for Newcomb-Tulane College, explained in the University Catalog.
 The additional requirements listed below apply to students wanting to receive transfer credit for business courses.

-Freeman School Rules: Students who attempt to transfer in any business courses for college credits that the students earned prior to admittance to Tulane must adhere to the Tulane-Newcomb College rules.
-The University will review these business credits according to the following limitations:
+Freeman School Rules: Students transferring in business courses for college credits earned prior to admittance to Tulane must adhere to the Newcomb-Tulane College (NTC) rules.
+Business credits will be reviewed to enforce the following limitations:

 - Incoming students will not receive credit for core business courses taken at institutions other than Tulane during the summer preceding admission to the Freeman School.